Dogecoin jumps as Musk's Twitter flips logo to Shiba Inu dog

 The Tesla TSLA.O boss on Friday asked a U.S. judge to throw out a $258 billion racketeering lawsuit accusing him of running a pyramid scheme to support dogecoin.

-Dogecoin more than doubled in October after Musk, dubbed "the dogefather" by retail traders, sealed a $44 billion deal to take over Twitter in October.
+Dogecoin more than doubled in October after Musk, dubbed "the dogefather" by retail traders, sealed a $44 billion deal to take over Twitter.

+Cryptocurrency exchange Binance, which invested $500 million into Musk's buyout of Twitter, had said it was brainstorming strategies on how blockchain and crypto could be helpful to Twitter.

+"A year later, Twitter has yet to announce any crypto specific initiatives," said Stéphane Ouellette, Chief Executive at digital asset investment platform FRNT Financial FRNT.V.

 (Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva)